fange-clusterhq/PublishSubscribeServer/docs/Readme.txt

 debug build option where only in the debug build will all asserts executed.
 Otherwise, these asserts will slow down the system during production.

+8. Proper Termination.
+Again, since the server does not need to persist across restart and the states are purely in memory, I just rely on sending control-c to kill the server when the server is done.
+I should have implemented a signal handler to properly terminate the server.